 3) Be willing to participate in challenging opportunities even if you are not ready.
 I know that I am a very slow language learner — especially when it comes to speaking.
 But, I went to a week-long immersion that just happened to be fairly local when I had just begun studying with Bitesize for four months.
 I could barely speak at all, and it was terrifying as a shy person.
 But, participating was great fun and it inspired and helped me get in touch with why I was studying the language and what I wanted to accomplish.

 4) Really important for me has been finally finding weekly classes within a challenging, but doable driving distance (1 hr).
 Finding like-minded people that I can study with face-to-face consistently has been a joy.
 It is fun and enriching, and our group also offers periodic social opportunities for conversation with native speakers, and social events like a pop-up gaeltacht every once-in-a-while.>

-The new plan features more quizzes, video lessons and more advanced live lessons with our native Irish speaking language assistants.
+The Enthusiast plan features more quizzes, video lessons and more advanced live lessons with our native Irish speaking language assistants.